prabhatsharma/prabhatsharma.in/content/blog/amazon-eks-iam-authentication-how-to-add-an-iam-user.md

 - 1. Create an IAM policy that will be used by the IAM users.

-You don't really need to create a new policy, but we will create a minimal polcy that is required.
+You don't really need to create a new policy, but we will create a minimal policy that is required.
 Essentially we need the user to have 2 rights. eks:ListCluster, eks:DescribeCluster .
 These will be used to generate the kubeconfig for connecting to the cluster by Adam and Dave.

 Now let's create the policy.
 {{< highlight shell>}}